Elevation: 9,085 ft

 This peak is not in the book.
 Published December 2019

 Peak 9085 is a rugged mountain that towers over Bare Canyon to its south.
 The west aspects of Peak 9085 are frightening and have probably never been climbed.
 The towers on the southwest ridge are, thankfully, lower than the easier-to-reach high point at the northeast end of this rugged ridgeline.
 There is no easy way to reach this mountain.
 The shortest ascent route is probably via Spring Canyon to the south.
 USGS Copper Mountain

 East Ridge, Class 2

 The summit of Peak 9085 is rocky and open, albeit with desert scrub right there.
 Indeed, the summit high point is a prickly desert bush with a large boulder under it.
-There is a summit cairn on a rocky fin/outcrop just behind, and W of, the prickly bush.
-The ridge towers to the Southwest along the ridge will frighten the you-know-what out of you.
+There is a summit cairn on a rocky fin/outcrop just behind, and west of, the prickly bush.
+The ridge towers to the southwest along the ridge will frighten the you-know-what out of you.
 Thankfully, they are lower in height than where you are currently standing and you need not climb them.

 Regions: Beaverhead Range->EASTERN IDAHO